Skip to main content

 Solana

-When sending a gas-sponsored Solana transaction, the API returns immediately with the final transaction signature in the hash field.
-Use webhooks to receive status updates as the transaction confirms on-chain.
+When your app sends a gas-sponsored Solana transaction, the API returns the final transaction signature in the hash field immediately.
+Your app can subscribe to webhooks to receive status updates as the transaction confirms on-chain.

 EVM

-Client SDK behavior: When sending transactions from web or mobile SDK clients, the SDK waits for on-chain confirmation before returning.
+Client SDK behavior: Web and mobile SDK clients wait for on-chain confirmation before returning.
 The backend API returns immediately after broadcast.

-Use webhooks to receive the transaction hash and status updates as the transaction processes.
+Your app receives the transaction hash and status updates via webhooks as the transaction processes.

-When sending a gas-sponsored EVM transaction, the API returns immediately after broadcast with the following response:
+When your app sends a standard gas-sponsored EVM transaction, the API returns the following response immediately after broadcast:

 {